liqotech/liqo/docs/pages/User/GettingStarted/test.md

 ```
 kubectl apply -f https://raw.githubusercontent.com/liqotech/liqo/master/docs/examples/hello-world.yaml -n liqo-demo
 ```
-The `hello-world.yaml` file is a simple `nginx` service; it is composed of two pods running an `nginx` image, and a service exposing the pods to the cluster.
-The two `nginx` pods are configured such that one is executed in the local cluster, while the other is forced to be scheduled on the remote cluster.
+The `hello-world.yaml` file is a simple `nginx` service; it is composed of two pods running an `nginx` image, and a service exposing the pods to the cluster; the reason for having _two_ `nginx` pods is to create a configuration in which one pod runs in the local cluster, while the other is forced to be scheduled on the remote cluster.

 {{%expand "Expand here for a more advanced explanation of what is happened under the hoods:" %}}